tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

   </p>
 </div>

-Because the certificate is self-generated, it will be treated as insecure by the browser and may require you to also go through a “no, really, I trust this certificate” routine.
+Because the certificate is self-generated, it will be treated as insecure by the browser and may require you to also go through a "no, really, I trust this certificate" routine.

 ## Step 6: Publish a ServiceFabric Project from VisualStudio

-Switching to Visual Studio, your ServiceFabric project should have a folder named “PublishProfiles”.
-Make a copy of the default “Cloud.xml” profile and rename it to “LocalCluster.xml”.
+Switching to Visual Studio, your ServiceFabric project should have a folder named "PublishProfiles".
+Make a copy of the default "Cloud.xml" profile and rename it to "LocalCluster.xml".

 There is an example for connecting via X509 certificates in a comment in the xml file, so replace the current content with that example and edit appropriately.
 Use the Thumbprint from the Server certificate above (also can be found in the cluster manifest screen at https://(ip address):19080/Explorer/index.html#/tab/manifest).